Diana is securely attached to her parents.

 This is known as Anxious-resistant insecure attachment or Anxious-ambivalent attachment.

 Around 10% of children demonstrate a resistant pattern of attachment with their parents.
-Resistant attachment shows exaggerated attachment needs.
+The resistant attachment shows exaggerated attachment needs.
 Here, children may be preoccupied with getting the attention of their parents.